 - Change of custody

-- Decrease in child support
+- Adjustments in child support amounts

-- Increase in alimony
+- Modifications in alimony payments

 Please remember, this article is merely meant for guidance and information purposes.
 It is NOT intended as legal advice nor does it establish attorney/client relationship or privilege.